pingcap/docs-cn/pessimistic-transaction.md

 in-memory = false
 ```

-To dynamically disable this feature, modify the TiKV configuration online:
+To dynamically disable this feature, modify the TiKV configuration dynamically:

 {{< copyable "sql" >}}